Amstern01/GettingandCleaningData/Codebook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-*meanMerge*
+**meanMerge**

-This data frame includes the average of the mean and standard deviation for each of the variables listed above calculated by subject and by activity.
+This data frame is created by the Run_Analysis.R script from the meanMerge2 data frame and  includes the average of the mean and standard deviation for each of the variables listed above calculated by subject and by activity.